ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

 the setting ``setup.output_control.option``.

 .. note::
-    Opening a case at a restart point that is not the final step/iteration will result in *later* restart files being deleted.
+    Opening a case at a restart point that is not the final step/iteration causes *later* restart files to be deleted.
 Typically, the reason for opening at an earlier point is to re-run the analysis from that point.
 If it is important to save all of the results, the :ref:`ref_snapshots` facility may be used.